 In 2013 the Organization initiated a Capital Campaign to build a new school building and reconfigure existing buildings to accommodate students through 6th grade.
 A donor offered the use of property next to the entrance of the dump, and the Organization purchased another property close to the Colegio Experimental Hanley Denning.
 In 2015 the school building that came with the donated land was used as the base of the building of three structures donated by TELUS International S.A. with an estimated contribution of \$155,000 that was recorded in the building account as of June 2016.
-Starting in 2016, the land and buildings on both properties are getting used by the Organization as academic support and an external certification program for Basico and Diversificado students, Adult Education, tutoring, mentoring, sports, Saturday activities, and staff offices.
+Currently the space is used for the half-day educational re-inforcement and career preparation program for high school students.
+Two of the buildings are rented to a partner ngo, Creamos, which is an adult literacy and jobs training program for women.
 In 2017, the Board directed the purchase of land next to the Colegio Experimental Hanley Denning for the creation of a new playground and expansion of multi-use facilities.
 In 2018 the land was purchased through a large donation.
 The projects funded by this capital campaign were completed in 2020.

 In 2021 the Organization initiated a small Capital Campaign to build a new Basico Building (grades 7 through 9).
-Most of the funds were raised in 2021 and the building is scheduled to break ground in late 2022.
+Most of the funds were raised in 2021 and the building is scheduled to break ground in 2023.
 It will be located on previously purchased land next door to its present administrative and medical facility which are located near its existing three educational centers for Pre-K to 6th Grade.

-NOTE 10 - RELATED PARTY TRANSACTIONS
+NOTE 11 - RELATED PARTY TRANSACTIONS

-The Organization received land and a building described in a Note 9 Commitments and Contingencies - Capital Campaign from one of the Board of Directors in November 2015.
+The Organization received land and a building described in a Note 10 - Capital Campaign, from one of the Board of Directors in November 2015.
 Estimated value of land and building of \$110,000 and \$40,000 is recorded in the land and buildings accounts, respectively.